 Matters with consequences are expenses that will either snowball into something worse or lead to dire consequences if you don’t take care of them immediately.
-It could be that you’re in real financial trouble and not tapping into your E-fund could mean losing your house or access to essential utilities, destroying your credit rating, avoiding needed medical treatment, or growing credit card high-interest debt.
-It could even be that not using it would mean turning to borrowing money at extremely high interest rates.
+It could be that you’re in real financial trouble, and not tapping into your E-fund could mean losing your house or access to essential utilities, destroying your credit rating, avoiding needed medical treatment, or growing credit card high-interest debt.
+It could even be that not using it would mean borrowing money at extremely high interest rates.

 Here are some of the possible reasons you may need to tap into your emergency fund:

 - Medical emergencies

 - Other immediate needs

 - Urgent financial matters

 Ultimately, it’s on you to determine what constitutes an emergency in your mind (and wallet).

 There are also plenty of other expenses that, while they may not be in your monthly budget, shouldn’t come from your emergency fund.
 Perhaps you decide to go on a vacation to Universal Studios Orlando, or a new iPhone came out, and you want an upgrade.
 Maybe you are saving for a down payment for your first home.